HumptyDumpy01/viatours-ai-agent-layla-back/README.md

 - The Application uses the Pydantic library for data validation;
 - The response from an API endpoint is rapid, usually less than 1-2 seconds;

-This Application is done by me, as a part of the Viatours.
+This Application is done by me, as a part of the Viatours Full-Stack Project.